 The best gaming CPU is the Intel Core i5 13600K.

-- Cheapest way to get performance and efficient cores
+- Great balance of performance and efficient cores

 - Overclocking can push frame rates higher